shorebirdtech/twutter/README.md

 type 'Null' is not a subtype of type 'FutureOr<Response>' package:shelf/src/middleware/logger.dart 30:62  logRequests.<fn>.<fn>.<fn>
 * When you make a change to the server you want both it and the client to hotreload.
+* No support for renaming fields in database.
+* Want to see the output from client and server in one log?
+* Sembast methods will happily accept 'db' (instead of 'txn') inside a transcation callback and then just hang.
+Need some sort of lint to catch that.